apanzerj/brakecheck/README.md

 # Brakecheck

-A simple gem that makes it easy to have test breakage when important gems are stale.
+Test breakage when important gems are stale.

 ## Why?!?
 What's wrong with Bundler?